CPA Firm and Sole Proprietor Permit Renewal

 Contact the BOA at 651-296-7938 with questions regarding firm permit renewal.

 Make the MNCPA your resource.
-Contact MNCPA customer service at 952-831-2707 or email@example.com with questions.
+Contact the MNCPA membership department at 952-831-2707 or email@example.com with questions.